mzyl/bookbytes2.0/README.md

   - rsync can do this for me
 - [ ] Explore ideas for segmenting chapters and other print section formats
   - Lots of progress made here thanks to PyrO
+    - Needs more refining before release
 - [ ] Host locally from server
 - [ ] Reimplement so each connection to site gets a different session
-  - ~~Also should store library files to be accessed repeatedly instead of walking directory every time~~
+  - ~~Should store library files to be accessed repeatedly instead of walking directory every time~~
     - "Files" are now stored in global variable
 - [ ] Add feedback solution
 - [ ] Finalize web interface